mikependon/RepoDB.NET/pages/features/classmapping.md

 #### Primary Mapping

-To map the class primary property, simply use the [Primary](/attribute/primary) attribute.
+To map the class primary property, simply use the [Primary](/attribute/primary) attribute (or the `Key` attribute of `System.ComponentModel.DataAnnotations` namespace).

 ```csharp
 public class Customer